Amazon Meetings

 Ideation

-Resource Surfer is similar to the meeting manager but the meetings panel takes up more real estate on the desktop and a filter panel appears on the side.
-Showing more meeting detail will also allow users to quickly view the status of meetings, rooms, and people, which would be conducive to faster and more accurate meeting creation.
+We decided to take elements from the Resource Surfer, because showing more meeting detail would allow users to quickly view the status of meetings, rooms, and people, which would be conducive to faster and more accurate meeting creation.

-We used elements from the other design directions when we felt that it would help simplify complex meeting creation⎯ for example, the Stepper and Zoomer are Wizard-lite in that they walk users through the steps while still making it easy for them to jump between the different steps.
+We used elements from the other design directions when we felt that it would help simplify complex meeting creation as we refined these models, eventually creating the Stepper and Zoomer.
+For example, the Stepper and Zoomer are Wizard-lite in that they walk users through the steps while still making it easy for them to jump between the different steps.
 This would also allow users to view and search for rooms and people with more robust filtering.

 Conclusion